AnitSarkar123/issue_temp_and_PR_temp_viewer/.github/pull_request_template.md

 give screenshorts and vedio of the changes you made

 # Checklist:
+give a X on it which is applicable

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code